First of all, (PCV) System is the short form or common name for the Positive Crankcase Ventilation System.

-The PCV system is basically a one way passage for blow-by gases to escape in a controlled manner.
+The Positive Crankcase Ventilation (PCV) system is basically a one way passage for blow-by gases to escape in a controlled manner.

-The PCV system removes harmful vapors from the engine and prevents them from being expelled into the atmosphere.
+So, The (PCV) system removes harmful vapors from the engine and prevents them from being expelled into the atmosphere.

 The Positive Crankcase Ventilation system uses manifold vacuum to draw vapors from the crankcase into the intake manifold.

-So, The PCV System Can Be Either Open Or Closed
+So, The Positive Crankcase Ventilation (PCV) System Can Be Either Open Or Closed

 The two systems are quite similar.
 However, the closed system in use since 1968 is more effective at air pollution control.
 Fresh air enters the system.
 Excessive vapor exits the system.
 The big difference in both systems is the way they do it.

 The open system draws fresh air though a vented oil filler cap.
 This presents no problem as long as the vapor volume is minimal.
 However, when the crankcase vapor becomes excessive it is forced back through the vented oil cap and into the atmosphere.
 As a result, The open (PCV) system, is not completely effective as a pollution control device.